HolliShake/edusync-core-fullstack/readme.md

 - **Admission**: Application processing, evaluation, and scoring
 - **Enrollment**: Student enrollment with approval workflows
 - **Document Management**: Document requests and tracking
+- **Grade Management**: Gradebook system with grading items and student tracking
+- **User Management**: Role-based access control with designation system
-- **Administration**: Requirements, users, and role-based access control
+- **Administration**: Requirements, users, and comprehensive role management

 The system follows clean architecture principles with a clear separation between frontend and backend, making it scalable, maintainable, and testable.